mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-ietf-dhc-dhcpv4-over-dhcpv6-ra.md

 As shown in {{fig_4o6RA_RA}}, the introduction of 4o6 at the edge of the IPv6 network hides the L2 network from the DHCPv6 RA.

-In order to preserve the topology information, it is recommended that the implementation of 4o6RA is combined with the implementation of LDRA {{RFC6221}}
+In order to preserve the topology information, it is RECOMMENDED that the implementation of 4o6RA is combined with the implementation of LDRA {{RFC6221}}
 and that the implementation has a mechanism for LDRA to get interface information that can be used for the Interface-ID option, as specified in